Pedro Rocamora y García: Biography

 His parents were called José and Josefa.
-He was born at the Granja de Rocamora village in the province of Alicante, and was baptized the 12th February 1832.
+He was born at the Granja de Rocamora village in the province of Alicante, and was baptized 12 February 1832.

 He passed the first three years of a philosophy degree from 1845 to 1848, at the local institute of Orihuela.

 In October 1848 he entered the diocesan seminary of the municipality, where he finished his philosophy studies and was educated in Sacred Theology and Canon Law, obtaining the highest degrees of the course.

 In 1855 he obtained a bachelor's degree in theology, and in July 1857 he became a doctor of Theology at Valencia.

 He started teaching philosophy at the seminary in 1854, and was appointed as full professor of Dogmatic Theology and Moral Theology the following year, a position he held until 1860.

-He was ordained the 16 February 1856.
+He was ordained 16 February 1856.
 In January 1860 he became oikonomos of the minor basilica of Santa María, at Elche.
 In 1864 he was examined to enter the Penitenciaría de Valencia, and in 1866 for the Cathedral of Orihuela.
 In 1869 he became a candidate for the Penitenciaría of Orihuela, a position he held from 5 May 1867.

-On 18 December 1893 he was proposed by the Queen Regent as Bishop of Tortosa, and the 21 May 1894 he was approved by papal consistory.
+On 18 December 1893 he was proposed by the Queen Regent as Bishop of Tortosa, and 21 May 1894 he was approved by papal consistory.

 Rocamora carried out his pastoral work in various positions and places: he was in charge of the cemetery of Orihuela; held a directive position at the Confraternity of Our Lady of Montserrat, he served as local president of the Society of Saint Vincent de Paul and was president and director of a local confraternity for women called "Las Mónicas".
 Rocamora was deeply committed to the ministry of penance and served as confessor for the local religious orders.
 The bishop started administering confessions at dawn and remained at the confessionary most of the day.